ezraroi/Human-AI-Collab/output/manuscript_sections.md

 Relation-shifting—when practiced deliberately, including the return to hermeneutic mode—is the safeguard.
 It prevents Category Error rather than causing it.
 Conclusion: No contradiction.

 ---

+## [MANUSCRIPT SECTION] 2.
+Current State

+We have a coherent theoretical blueprint mapping system dynamics to plausible neural/physiological substrates.
+What we do not have is an empirical basis to answer:
+- “Does this system produce the predicted signatures?”
+- “Do those signatures track durable transformation rather than alternatives?”
+- “What distinguishes a good session from a counterfeit one biologically?”

+The gap is therefore not “missing scans.”
+It is missing:
+- discriminators,
+- contrasts, and
+- durability tracking.

+---